 The Program Director is responsible for the daily operations of the academic program and the supervision of the Program Coordinators for each group.
 The Program Director coordinates all program activities within McTyeire and schedules use of the lounges and library.
 This person serves as liaison to the College Dean’s Office, the Office of Housing and Residential Experience, and Vanderbilt Campus Dining.
 The Program Director oversees the budgets of the language groups and the recruitment process.

 The Program Coordinators, of whom the Program Director is one, promote use of the languages for which they are responsible and understanding of the cultural contexts of those languages.
 They are responsible for the language program, including dinners, study breaks, group meetings and other events sponsored by their halls.
 They invite dinner and program guests and propose new activities.
 They review individuals’ progress, help and encourage them, and warn those who are not participating satisfactorily of the possibility that they will be asked to leave McTyeire.
 They also coordinate the recruitment process for their individual halls.

 The Residential Staff (Head Resident and Resident Advisers) serve the residents of McTyeire much as they do those of other residence halls with a few added responsibilities.
 They are expected to set an example by using their target language on all appropriate occasions and are expected to maintain close communication with the Program Director and the other Program Coordinators.

-The McTyeire Council functions in conjunction with the Office of Housing and Residential Education.
+The McTyeire Council functions in conjunction with the Office of Housing and Residential Experience.
 It organizes activities involving all residents.
 It consists of the President, a representative from each hall, the Program Director, the Area Coordinator, and the residential staff.
 The Head Resident, Resident Advisers and Area Coordinator participate on a non-voting basis, as does the Program Director.